Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: observed population

 \subsubsection{Photometry}

-The SUMS catalog used a combination of optical and UV photometry to select UV-excess sources in the Clouds.
+The SUMS catalog used a combination of optical and UV photometry to select UV-excess sources.

 \textit{Optical photometry: }optical photometry was taken from the Magellanic Cloud Photometric Survey (MCPS), which was conducted using the Great Circle Camera \citep{zaritsky_1996} on the $1\,{\rm m}$ Swope telescope at Las Campanas Observatory.
-The survey covers $4.5^\circ\times4^\circ$ in the SMC and $8.5^\circ\times7.5^\circ$ in the LMC.
-The photometric catalog includes over 5 million sources in the SMC and 24 million sources in the LMC, with optical photometry in the $U$, $B$, $V$, and $I$ bands.
-The survey is over $50\,\%$ complete for sources with $B, V < 21$ mag within the survey footprint \citep{MCPS}.
+The survey covers $4.5^\circ\times4^\circ$ in the SMC and $8.5^\circ\times7.5^\circ$ in the LMC, and includes over 5 million sources in the SMC and 24 million sources in the LMC, with optical photometry in the $U$, $B$, $V$, and $I$ bands.